manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

 ### ***

-Funny side note, I had mentally converted 'defang' to 'defrang', and coded up all my solutions using 'defrang' in the function names somewhere, then had to do a substitution to get things back to normal.
+Amusing side note, I had mentally converted 'defang' to 'defrang', and coded up all my solutions using 'defrang' in the function names somewhere, then had to do a substitution to get things back to normal.
 Maybe that's an idea for a future PWC - fix all the function names in some C code or something like that.
 Also, defrang ...
 I like that word.
 I'll have to remember to try to use that somewhere.

 ## Task 2: String Score